gr3p1p3/dirw4lker/README.md

 #### Issues & Bug-Reports are welcome

+- [2020.04] @1.8.x Add maxConcurrency to avoid problem on other platforms (ex: win10).
 - [2020.03] @1.7.x Bug Fixing & Code Refactor.
 - [2020.03] @1.7.x implemented `list` option to use custom array.
 - [2020.03] @1.6.4 Fixed problem using proxy to http-targets